gnosis/hashi/README.md

 ## Audits

 Hashi is currently unaudited.
-Proceed with caution, there is probably dragons. 🐲
+Proceed with caution, there are probably dragons. 🐲

 ## Security and Liability